blackwut/LBMCL/README.md

 # Compile
 make

+# Run a simple testing simulation
+make test

 # Run a simple simulation testing all the option flags
-make test
+make testall

 # Run 10 iterations of a 8x8x8 simulation with 0.0089 viscosity and 0.05 velocity, then verify data
 make test8